amirsheikamir/Learning-Java-Basics/OOPS/Abstraction/README.md

         Both are used to achieve abstraction.

    1. Interface  :  It only has abstraction methods.
 And supports multiple inheritance :
-       - remember java doesn't support multitple inheritance but in Inheritance it supports
+       - remember java doesn't support multitple inheritance but in interface it supports

             Blueprint of a class
             it actually start with